10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Frameworks

-[React](https://reactjs.org/) - Using React provides a library to create large-scale, stateful JavaScript applications.
+<span id="react">[React](https://reactjs.org/)</span> - Using React provides a library to create large-scale, stateful JavaScript applications.
 It aims to provide a flexible system of creating highly componentized user interfaces.
 [Learn more about how we use React]({{ site.baseurl }}/react).

 [Vue](https://vuejs.org/) - Implementing Vue on a project allows us to take advantage of the statefulness built into something like React, but apply it on a much more lightweight and smaller scale as to not bog down performance by loading in a heavy library.
 [Learn more about how we use Vue]({{ site.baseurl }}/vue).